temporalio/documentation/docs/using-tctl.md

 ---
-id: learn-cli
+id: using-tctl
-title: Command Line Interface
+title: Using tctl (CLI)
 ---

 The Temporal CLI is a command-line tool you can use to perform various tasks on a Temporal server.
 It can perform